Do you want to rank on page 1 of Google? Well today’s your lucky day because I am going to show you how step-by-step.

 Sure, it’s corny.
 But there’s still some truth to that statement.

-75% of people will never scroll past the first page on a Google search.
+75% of people will never scroll past the first page on a Google search, which is why you need to rank on page 1 of Google.

 You just won’t get the clicks and traffic you need to make SEO worth your time and money.